aaronsaray/aaronsaray.com/content/blog/what-version-of-laravel-is-this.md

 - laravel
 - composer
 ---
 There are tons of ways to answer this question each with its own benefits.
-Lets check out a few.
+Let's check out a few.

 <!--more-->

-### Artisan
+## Artisan

 ```bash
 php artisan